Glutaric acidemia type 2: Diagnosis

 Glutaric acidemia type 2 often appears in infancy as a sudden metabolic crisis, in which acidosis and low blood sugar (hypoglycemia) cause weakness, behavior changes, and vomiting.
 There may also be enlargement of the liver, heart failure, and a characteristic odor resembling that of sweaty feet.
 Some infants with glutaric acidemia type 2 have birth defects, including multiple fluid-filled growths in the kidneys (polycystic kidneys).
 Glutaric acidemia type 2 is a very rare disorder.
 Its precise incidence is unknown.
 It has been reported in several different ethnic groups.

 Treatment

 It is important for patients with MADD to strictly avoid fasting to prevent hypoglycemia and crises of metabolic acidosis; for this reason, infants and small children should eat frequent meals.
 Patients with MADD can experience life-threatening metabolic crises precipitated by common childhood illnesses or other stresses on the body, so avoidance of such stresses is critical.
 Patients may be advised to follow a diet low in fat and protein and high in carbohydrates, particularly in severe cases.
 Depending on the subtype, riboflavin (100-400 mg/day), coenzyme Q10 (CoQ10), L-carnitine, or glycine supplements may be used to help restore energy production.
-Some small, uncontrolled studies have reported that racemic salts of beta-hydroxybutyrate were helpful in patients with moderately severe disease; further research is needed.
+Some small, uncontrolled studies have reported that racemic salts of beta-hydroxybutyrate (one of the ketone bodies) were helpful in patients with moderately severe disease; further research is needed.